 I didn’t know our overall standing, and I hadn’t watched our competition.
 I like to focus on blowing off steam and relaxing in-between runs at Nationals or Regionals, and I don’t calculate our points.
 I cooled off a bit while Miles finally napped, and put on my Steeplechase shirt.
 Never before has putting on a men’s t-shirt, the kind with the awkward neck and the unflattering fit, felt like such an honor before.
 I saw the stadium full of people ready to watch the fun finale event of Nationals, the Steeplechase run-offs (Competing for money!!!
 With loud music and a MC!
 With a crowd who are allowed to scream and cheer like crazy!
 With beer and drinks!).
 I saw my coach, my family, friends all there, ready to cheer us on.
 It was around 6pm, and it was sweltering hot out.
 I walked the course, got Miles, and we sat down next to some very agitated Shelties waiting their turns in their crates.
 Miles jumped a bit at the barking Shelties and the loud crowd and music.
 I talked to him and gave him steak.
 Before I knew it, it was our turn.
 I felt so happy.
 Sure, there is huge pressure not to embarrass yourself!
 The usual competitor never has that many people watching them run!
 And the course is always ridiculous for a Steeplechase in the finale — that is what makes it so entertaining.
 When even the best of the best struggle with it — that is how you KNOW!
 For the agility nerds out there — there was a 2.5x repeating threadle!
 And two sets of 12 weaves with tough entries!
 I decided to handle Miles in the way he would enjoy the most — all rear crosses.
 Miles was as into it as I was — and he ran fast, gave it his all, and had SO MUCH FUN!
 He placed second to the same fast sheltie I mentioned earlier, which was just fine with me!
 Miles won 2nd place in our group, and a check!!!
 Money!
 Not only that, but we were one of only 3 teams that made the run-offs from the PNW!
 Travelling and running that well is tough, and little Miles did it with gusto, despite his own emotional ups and downs that weekend.
 What a dude!

-As I made my way back to the crating area, I saw a cluster of people around the listing of the National Event’s Overall Top 10’s — aka the Podium listing.
+As I made my way back to the crating area, I saw a cluster of people around the listing of the National Event Overall Top 10’s — aka the Podium listing.
 They had posted the lists with podium teams in random order, so that people would know to get ready for the ceremony.
 I recognized some people from a one-time trial I did far away from home when visiting family.
 They called out to me.
-A girl who is on Team Canada CKC yelled, “Emma!
+A girl who is on a world team yelled out to me, “Emma!
 Get over here!”
 I was surprised she remembered my name, but I guess the Welsh Terrier is pretty dang recognizable!
 I went over, and she said “Look!!!”
 I looked at the list, and saw Miles and my names.
 I gasped.
 “Is this the real list?
 For the Podium?
-No, it can’t be?
+No, it can’t be!?
 Is that true?”
 They all assured me it was.
 I must’ve asked them 10 times if it was real.
 Tears welled up in my eyes and I was beside myself.
 The group experienced the moment with me, and rang out with pleas: “Stop, I am going to cry too!”
 I caught my breath, thanked them, and rushed to the “traveling competitors” crating area, looking for my parents.
 I didn’t see them.
 I grabbed my phone.
-Three missed calls from Tracey.
+Three missed calls from Tracey (Tracey is an agility expert who was the judge at Miles’ first fun match, and has been with us on this journey ever since).
 She must’ve seen us on the list!
 I texted Danielle and Andrew — “don’t leave!”
 It was surreal… I was so exhausted, so excited, so… Everything.
 When a lifetime bucket list thing comes true, the kind you know is really out of your control with no guarantees, and it suddenly comes true, due to your hard, hard work and perseverance… Everything feels a mix of melty and way overtired and hot and stunned and….
 Ecstatic.

 Miles and I stood on the podium, 9th place for our competitive class.
 I stood up there feeling faint.
 Tracey presented me with our ribbon, and she was teary-eyed.
 She gave me a huge hug.
 I couldn’t believe it.